dean-valois/Anderson-Localization-/README.md

 The ensembles that are complete, i.e., that have all magnetic fields measured on all the available configurations contain an empty file named COMPLETE.

+# LCP code

+There are two ways of using the LCP code:

+1 - To calculate the lattice spacing "a" in fm for a given beta:

+    python3 lcp_2stout.py -a <beta>

+   where <beta> is the inverse gauge coupling

+2 - To calculate beta from the lattice spacing:

+   python3 lcp_2stout.py -b <a>

+   where <a> is the lattice spacing in fm.